TGLF-WINN: Data-Efficient Deep Learning Surrogate for Turbulent Transport Modeling in Fusion: Preliminaries

 TGLF computes the total turbulent fluxes of particles \(\Gamma\), momentum \(\Pi\), and heat \(Q\) by summing the contributions from each linear mode at different wavenumbers \(\{k_{y}^1, \dots, k_{y}^{N_y}\}\):

 Here, \(\Gamma^j, \Pi^j, Q^j\) denote the corresponding fluxes at each wavenumber \(k_{y}^j\).
+For conciseness, we omit the subscripts \(i\) or \(e\) in \eqref{eq:tglf_summed_fluxes} indicating particle contributions (e.g., from ions or electrons); these are reintroduced in later result sections when metrics require distinguishing between particle types.
 These contributions are obtained by first solving reduced-order model (ROM) equations at thermal equilibrium to compute quasilinear weights and initial intensities.
 The intensities are then adjusted using ``saturation rules''~\cite{waltz1999ion,kinsey2005predicting,staebler2007theory} to account for nonlinear interactions between linear modes at saturation states.
-Finally, the spectral fluxes \(\Gamma^j, \Pi^j, Q^j\) are computed by multiplying the quasilinear weights by the adjusted intensities.
-For conciseness, we omit the subscripts \(i\) or \(e\) in \eqref{eq:tglf_summed_fluxes} indicating particle contributions (e.g., from ions or electrons); these are reintroduced in later result sections when metrics require distinguishing between particle types.
+Finally, the per-wavenumber fluxes \(\Gamma^j, \Pi^j, Q^j\) are computed by multiplying the quasilinear weights by the adjusted intensities.
+We note that Equation~\eqref{eq:tglf_summed_fluxes} uses simplified notation: while the saturated fluxes at each $k_y^j$ are written as functions of that wavenumber alone, the saturation rules (particularly SAT2/SAT3) introduce cross-scale coupling so that the intensity at one wavenumber depends on contributions from non-local wavenumbers.
+Our surrogate learns these post-saturation flux contributions as training targets; the cross-scale interactions are therefore already embedded in the data (see Section~\ref{sec:spectral_regularization}).

+We adopt the standard SAT2 wavenumber grid of $N_y = 24$ values~\cite{Staebler20}, constructed from local plasma quantities (ion gyroradius and flux-surface geometry) so that the $\{k_y^j\}$ differ slightly from sample to sample.
+Our surrogate therefore treats $k_y$ as a continuous input and is trained on a distribution of grids, which motivates the shared-weight 24-branch architecture detailed in Section~\ref{sec:spectral_regularization}.
 For a complete derivation of the TGLF model, we kindly refer the reader to \cite{staebler2005gyro}, and for the specific saturation rules used in this work, see \cite{dudding2022new}.

 \base~\cite{meneghini2017self, Neiser22}, the state-of-the-art (SOTA) surrogate model, is an encoder-ResNet-decoder neural network.
-It takes 31 physical input parameters that TGLF depends on (e.g., normalized gradients, safety factor, effective charge, shaping parameters, etc; see \cite{meneghini2017self, Neiser22} or the General Atomics (GA) website\footnote{\url{https://gafusion.github.io/doc/tglf/tglf_list.html\#vexb-shear}} for the full list) and predicts four outputs: electron particle fluxes \(\channelone\), ion momentum fluxes \(\channeltwo\), and electron and ion heat fluxes \(\channelthree\) and \(\channelfour\).
+It takes 31 physical input parameters that TGLF depends on (e.g., normalized gradients, safety factor, effective charge, shaping parameters, etc; see \cite{meneghini2017self, Neiser22} for the full list) and predicts four outputs: electron particle fluxes \(\channelone\), ion momentum fluxes \(\channeltwo\), and electron and ion heat fluxes \(\channelthree\) and \(\channelfour\).